Loading Events

 Multilingual Learners bring valuable language skills to the classroom, but not all literacy instruction is designed with them in mind.
 Some educators question whether Structured Literacy—a systematic, explicit approach to teaching reading—supports language development for students learning more than one language.
 Others have seen how it can be adapted to build strong literacy skills while honoring multilingualism.

-This first edWebinar of the Structured Literacy for Every Learner Summit will explore what Structured Literacy looks like when implemented with Multilingual Learners in mind.
-Panelists will discuss how explicit reading instruction can work alongside language development, ensuring students gain strong literacy skills without losing their linguistic identities.
-With a special focus on Spanish-speaking students, the conversation will highlight ways to make Structured Literacy both effective and affirming.
-Attendees will learn:
+This first edWebinar of the Structured Literacy for Every Learner Summit explores what Structured Literacy looks like when implemented with Multilingual Learners in mind.
+Panelists discuss how explicit reading instruction can work alongside language development, ensuring students gain strong literacy skills without losing their linguistic identities.
+With a special focus on Spanish-speaking students, the conversation highlights ways to make Structured Literacy both effective and affirming.
+Viewers learn:

 • How Structured Literacy can support reading development in more than one language